As a cartographer, you'll be involved with the scientific, technological and artistic aspects of developing and producing maps

-Other government departments such the Countryside Agency, the Department for Environment, Food and Rural Affairs (DEFRA), the Department for Transport and the Forestry Commission also employ small numbers of cartographers.
+Other government departments that may at times offer employment opportunities, include Natural England, Rural England, the Department for Environment, Food and Rural Affairs (DEFRA), the Department for Transport and the Forestry Commission.

 You may also be employed by the planning departments of local authorities or by specialist bodies such as the British Antarctic Survey, British Geological Survey and The James Hutton Institute.

-The Royal Air Force (air cartographers) and the Army (geographic technicians) also employ cartographers.
+The Royal Air Force (air cartographers) and The British Army (geographic technicians) also employ cartographers.

 In the commercial sector, typical employers include: